Today’s segment is: What is the benediction?

 This is the part of repentance that I didn’t understand to be part of it.
 I only saw the hard side of it.

-I didn’t see the good side of it and as a result, I often walked away from the process not always “feeling” forgiven…especially if I found it hard to forgive myself (which is totally irrelevant to what is happening.)
+I didn’t see the good side of it and as a result, I often walked away from the process not always “feeling” forgiven…especially if I found it hard to forgive myself (which is totally irrelevant to actual forgiveness.)

 In practical terms, I often felt the need to grovel.